hdorgeval/le-livre-des-rois/src/markdown/en/warner/02-huschang/01-the-accession-of-hushang-and-his-civilising-arts.md

 Hiishang, a just and prudent sovereign,

-V. 1 8 Assumed his grandsire's crown.
+Assumed his grandsire's crown.
 For forty years

 Heaven turned above him.
 He was just and wise.

-i WPT, i.
-58.

 He said :